Lamb Burgers & Sweet Potato Fries

 This is one of our favorite family meals and the combination of flavors is unbeatable!
-Lamb Burgers & Sweet Potato Fries
+You can never go wrong with this Lamb Burger and Sweet Potato Fries recipe.

 2 tsp Fresh ground Black Pepper